-All businesses with employees are required to comply with state and federal regulations regarding the protection of employees, visit employer.gov and dol.gov.
-The Occupational Safety and Health Administration provides information on the specific health and safety standards used by the U.S. Department of Labor.
-Call (800) 321-6742 or visit osha.gov.
+All businesses with employees are required to comply with state and federal regulations regarding the protection of employees, visit dol.gov for information.
+The Occupational Safety and Health Administration provides information on the specific health and safety standards used by the U.S. Department of Labor, (800) 321-6742 or visit osha.gov.